RedChainLab/Triad-TEE-Trusted-Time/AEXTest/README.md

 The following require the `msr` module to be loaded (using `sudo modprobe msr`).

-Directory `tsc_offsetter` contains a .sh script and a .cpp file to manipulate the TSC on a given core (use `make tsc` to generate the executable from the .cpp file).
+Directory `tsc_offsetter` contains a .sh script and a .cpp file to manipulate the TSC (by overwriting `MSR 0x10`) on a given core (use `make tsc` to generate the executable from the .cpp file).

 To use the .sh script:
 ``` sh